sman11235/comprehensive_productivity_tracker/README.md

 The frontend supports:

-* viewing recent visits with linked location, transaction, health, and dev events
+* viewing recent visits and their linked events
 * viewing known places
-* asking natural-language questions through the location API agent
+* sending the browser's current location every 2.5 minutes after sync is enabled
-* posting the browser's current location every 2.5 minutes
+* reverse-geocoding coordinates in the browser
-* reverse-geocoding coordinates in the browser before publishing
+* sending natural-language database questions to the optional OpenAI-backed agent

 Default API base URL: